TAR-Style Word Template

 Posted in Python | 14 Comments

-How to remove duplicate GVKEY-DATADATE when using Compustat Annual (FUNDA) and Quarterly (FUNDQ)?
+How to remove duplicate GVKEY-DATADATE when using Compustat Annual (FUNDA) and Quarterly (FUNDQ) data?

 indfmt=="INDL" & datafmt=="STD" & popsrc=="D" & consol=="C"